Skip to content

 Silver Layer (Models)

 The silver layer is where you write custom SQL transformations — the equivalent of dbt models.
-Each model is a SQL query paired with TOML configuration that declares its dependencies, materialization strategy, and target table.
+Each model is a SQL query paired with TOML configuration that declares dependencies, materialization strategy, and target table.

 Each model is two files with the same base name: